X

 Our Project

-This exciting project is tracking Egyptian Vulture movements in central Asia for the first time ever and we are delighted to be involved.
+This exciting project is tracking Egyptian Vulture movements in central Asia for the first time and we are delighted to be involved.
 This invaluable research will help us to understand more about this Endangered species and how we can ensure its survival in central Asia.
-We are involved by helping to fund satellite tags to fit to some of the vultures, and by sharing updates and news on the project.
+We are involved by helping to fund satellite tags to fit to some of the vultures, working on the analyses and publications that will highlight the results, and by sharing updates and news on the project.

-This research is being carried out in Uzbekistan, as it is the perfect location to focus on migratory birds in the central Asian population and is the only country in central Asia with a recently updated National Action Plan for Egyptian Vultures.
-Uzbekistan is also at the crossroads of two major migration flyways used by many bird species, so research on migration routes and major threats along those routes is beneficial for a number of birds of prey and other species using the flyways.
+The research started in Uzbekistan, which is the perfect location to focus on Egyptian Vultures in the central Asian population because there is a known breeding population there.
+Uzbekistan is also the only country in central Asia with a recently updated National Action Plan for Egyptian Vultures.
+Finally, Uzbekistan is at the crossroads of two major migration flyways used by many bird species, so research on migration routes and major threats along those routes is beneficial for a number of birds of prey and other species using the flyways.
+Fieldwork and project networking with colleagues has since expanded to other central Asian countries including Kazakhstan and Tajikistan.

-The fieldwork takes place in the Kyzylkum desert, where the field team have identified areas where Egyptian Vultures are nesting in order to find young birds to tag.
+The fieldwork takes place in several locations, including in the Kyzylkum desert of Uzbekistan, where the field team have identified nesting areas of Egyptian Vultures and the young birds we aim to tag.
 Juvenile birds are fitted with GPS satellite tags just before they fledge from their nest, so their movements as they migrate can be tracked.
-The tags use cutting-edge satellite telemetry technology to track the birds’ movements, give us multiple GPS points per day, and will last for more than three years.
+The tags use cutting-edge satellite telemetry technology to track the birds’ movements, giving us multiple GPS points per day, and will last for more than three years.
 This will provide us with a wealth of extremely valuable data and information about the timings and routes of their migrations.

-The project will take place over several years, with plans to tag multiple birds each year, to gather as much data about their movements as possible.
+The project will run for several years, with plans to tag multiple birds each year, to gather as much data about their movements as possible.

 Project Outcomes